AguaClara/Dissolved-Gas/Research Reports/Report1_Spring2019.md

 The subteam has focused its research on the use of a fluidized bed reactor.
 While technical details are more thoroughly discussed in the Literature Review section, the main attributes of such a reactor are as follows.

-A fluidized bed reactor consists of an enclosed bed of particles, such as sand grains, suspended in a fluid; they are kept in suspension by a particular flow rate directed upwards (i.e. the "fluidization flow" of the sand bed) [(Department of Chemical Engineering, 2017)](http://ww2.che.ufl.edu/unit-ops-lab/experiments/FB/FB-manual.pdf).
+A fluidized bed reactor consists of an enclosed bed of particles, such as sand grains, suspended in a fluid.
+They are kept in suspension by a particular flow rate directed upwards (i.e. the "fluidization flow" of the sand bed) [(Department of Chemical Engineering, 2017)](http://ww2.che.ufl.edu/unit-ops-lab/experiments/FB/FB-manual.pdf).
 This flow is that of the influent water, entering the reactor from the bottom and flowing upwards toward an exit pipe.
 The suspended particles provide surfaces on which bubbles can form.
 The bubbles then rise from the reactor, leaving the sand behind.
 Figure 2 illustrates this design.

 <p style="text-align: center;">
 <img src="https://github.com/AguaClara/Dissolved-Gas/blob/master/Images/Fluidized_Bed_Reactor.jpg?raw=true" height=400>